 Assuming the role of a nonprofit trustee came naturally to Lanier in 2011, when the Foundation was re-launched, as she has always found joy and inspiration serving others in the communities where she has worked and lived.

 In 2015, Lanier was appointed to the Chattahoochee Riverkeeper Board, and in 2013, she was appointed to the National Wildlife Federation’s (NWF’s) President’s Advisory Council and the Emory University Rollins School of Public Health Dean’s Council.
 She was in the 2016 class of the Institute for Georgia Environmental Leadership (IGEL), and she joined the IGEL Board of Directors in 2017.
+She is the 2020-21 Board Chair for IGEL.

 Through the years, Lanier has served in numerous nonprofit leadership roles.
 From 1995 to 2010 she served on various leadership committees for the Marist School’s Home and School Association, and in the 2007-08 school year, she served a term as President.
 She is a deacon at Marietta First Presbyterian Church, where she has held leadership roles in multiple ministries, and she has held multiple board and leadership positions for St. Joseph Catholic School, the Junior League of Cobb-Marietta and Sheltering Arms (a local charity that provides resources for abused children).